NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/operators.md

 # Rule operators and grouping symbols

-The Cloudflare Rules language supports comparison and logical operators:
+The Khulnasoft Rules language supports comparison and logical operators:

 - [Comparison operators](#comparison-operators) specify how values defined in an expression must relate to the actual HTTP request value for the expression to return `true`.
 - [Logical operators](#logical-operators) combine two expressions to form a compound expression and use order of precedence to determine how an expression is evaluated.